jan-cieslik/cancer_informatics/docs/learning_R/project.md

+---
+sidebar_position: 2.5
+---
-# Creating a project in R
+# Creating a Project in R
 By creating a project in R, you choose a folder as your working space and directory.
 This means that R will call files from this folder (for example when using .csv files for your data) and save plots and data in it.
 ![workspace_1](./Images/workspace_1.png)